slior/CourseraExtractingDataProject/Codebook.md

 # Variables

 The following is a description of the data set resulting from the script, averaging the standard deviation and mean measures for each subject and activity pair.
 The original data consists of 30 different subjects, with 6 different activities.
+With all the various measures, as described in the link above.

 The first two variables identify the observation.
 These are: